Day-by-Day / October 1, 1805

 October 1, 1805

-Clearwater Canoe Camp, ID The men employ the Indian method of hollowing out logs with fire.
-Clark prepares goods to trade for food, and Lewis preserves a plant specimen.
+At Clearwater Canoe Camp near present Orofino, Idaho, the men employ the Nez Perce method of hollowing out dugout canoes with fire.
+Clark prepares goods to trade for food, and Lewis adds a specimen of ponderosa pine to his plant collection.

 Little to Eat